trskop/command-wrapper/man/command-wrapper-completion.1.md

     value is bash.

 \--subcommand=*SUBCOMMAND*
 :   Do command line completion for a *SUBCOMMAND* instead.
+This is useful for
+    example when debugging command line completion of a *SUBCOMMAND*.

+    ```
+    $ TOOLSET_COMMAND completion --subcommand=version -- --he
+    --help
+    ```

+    Value of *SUBCOMMAND* can be any internal subcommand, external subcommand, or an alias to one of those.

 *WORD*
 :   *WORD*s to complete.
 In Bash these are the elements of `COMP_WORDS` array.